Rayzzz/Google-foobar-Challenge-Solutions/README.md

 Creative, no?

 Anyway, the excitement doesn't end here.
 This challenge also gives you 'rewards' after each level (except after Level 1).

+P.S.
+I will keep on updating this information as I move to further levels...